-Study expands to include investigation of Zika virus disease
+Study expands to include investigation of Zika virus disease, incorporate new technologies

 Performer: Stanford University School of Medicine